It’s a bit of a mess: the pieces are all there, but they’re deployed in the least effective ways possible.

 In case you missed it: those incel trolls I mentioned?
 They said Brie Larson’s Captain Marvel should “smile more”, and Brie responded:

-Brie Larson first caught attention (mine, at least) in the TV series United States of Tara as the sassy, angsty, scene-stealing Kate (no mean feat, considering she’s opposite Toni Collette playing a character with multiple personalities).
+Brie Larson first caught attention (mine, at least) in the TV series United States of Tara as the sassy, angsty, scene-stealing Kate (no mean feat, considering she’s opposite Toni Collette playing twelve different characters).
 It makes me even sadder that Carol Danvers was not written with more meat for Brie to chew on: